azurechen/ACTableView/README.md

 ###Event Delegation

-If you want to know which cell is clicked, still using `UITableViewDelegate`.
+If you want to know which cell is clicked, you can still use `UITableViewDelegate`.
 But the way of handling anythings become easier now.

 ```Swift
 // UITableViewDelegate